Category Archives: Portuguese Royals

 Afonso’s wife Marie Françoise of Savoy; Credit – Wikipedia

 The chosen bride for Afonso was Marie Françoise of Savoy, daughter of French military leader Charles Amadeus of Savoy, Duke of Nemours, and Élisabeth de Bourbon-Vendôme, a granddaughter of King Henri IV of France and his mistress Gabrielle d’Estrées.
 Marie Françoise of Savoy arrived in Portugal on August 2, 1666.
 The wedding took place the same day and Marie Françoise became known as Maria Francisca.
 Problems with the marriage began to occur immediately after the wedding ceremony.
 Afonso left the wedding celebrations early and showed no interest in consummating the marriage.
 Maria Francisca was intelligent and wanted to serve the French interests but she also wanted power.
 She soon discovered Afonso was controlled by Castelo Melhor who had no intention of sharing power.
-This caused her to cooperate with her brother-in-law Pedro and his pro-English faction, and then most likely, she begin an affair with him.
+This caused her to cooperate with her brother-in-law Pedro and his pro-English faction, and then most likely, she began an affair with him.
 Maria Francisca persuaded King Louis XIV of France that supporting Pedro was a better way to further French interests.

 Afonso’s brother, the future Pedro II, King of Portugal; Credit – Wikipedia